Re-opening School: Developing Plans for Re-opening our School Safely (Updated 21.12.2020)

 What does the guidance say about the transmission of the virus in schools?

-- It is important to remember that COVID-19 has only been in existence for only a few months and the scientific data is not completely robust and is changing as the scientific community finds out more about the virus.
+- It is important to remember that COVID-19 has only been in existence this year and the scientific data is not completely robust and is changing as the scientific community finds out more about the virus.

 - However, DfE guidance is based on the following scientific principles:

-- The rate of transmission of the virus is very low between children; especially children under the age of 6.
+- The rate of transmission of the virus is very low among children; especially children under the age of 6.

 - Children are less likely to pass the virus from one child to another child or a child to an adult.